segmentio/segment-docs/src/connections/storage/catalog/data-lakes/index.md

    - **IAM Role ARN**: The ARN of the IAM role that Segment will use to connect to Data Lakes.
    - **S3 Bucket**: Name of the S3 bucket used by Data Lakes.
 The EMR cluster will store logs in this bucket.

-   Each source must be individually connected to the Data Lakes destination.
-However, you can copy the settings from another source by clicking the “…” button (next to the button for “Setup Guide”).
+   You must individually connect each source to the Data Lakes destination.
+However, you can copy the settings from another source by clicking **…** ("more") (next to the button for “Set up Guide”).

 5. _(Optional)_ **Date Partition**: Optional advanced setting to change the date partition structure, with a default structure `day=<YYYY-MM-DD>/hr=<HH>`.
 To use the default, leave this setting unchanged.
 To partition the data by a different date structure, choose one of the following options:
   - Day/Hour [YYYY-MM-DD/HH] (Default)